strainer/Fdrandom.js/readme.md

 'Pot'ing is a relatively slow operation (about 20,000 op/s) as the Fdrandom object gets cloned for each pot.
-'Repot'ing with a new seed is much faster and 'repot' without seed (resets) is very fast.
+'Repot'ing with a new seed is much faster. 'repot' without seed resets to first potted state and is very fast.

 Precision/Types
 ---------------